Dangerous Woman Tour: Concert synopsis

-The fourth part of the show started with Grande returning to the catwalk area of the stage wearing a bra and a pair of denim harem pants with black high heel shoes (a brown jumpsuit dress with a moon on it wearing white high heel shoes during the Europe leg onwards) and singing "Moonlight" as she sat and knelt on the edge of the catwalk in front of a celestial background with celestial projections.
+The fourth part of the show started with Grande returning to the catwalk area of the stage wearing a bra and a pair of denim harem pants with black high-heel shoes (a brown jumpsuit outfit with a crescent moon printed on it wearing white high-heel shoes during the Latin America leg onwards) and singing "Moonlight" as she sat and knelt on the edge of the catwalk in front of a celestial background with celestial projections.
 Next was "Love Me Harder" and a reworked version of "Break Free" with laser effects around the stage.
-Grande then talks to the audience for a bit and then performed ”Sometimes”.
-While performing, pink balloons fell from the ceiling as Grande continues to interact with the audience.
-This is followed by "Thinking Bout You" as the video screen showed coloured silhouettes of opposite-sex couples and same-sex couples making out.
-There ensued an optional interchangeable section of the concert, which featured anything from Ariana singing the original version of "Honeymoon Avenue", to Ariana singing a cover of Pink + White by Frank Ocean (this was changed to Grande performing "Somewhere Over The Rainbow" after performing "Thinking Bout You" starting with the show in Paris after the Manchester Arena Bombing).
+Grande then spoke to the audience for a bit before performing "Sometimes".
+While performing, pink balloons fell from the ceiling as she continued to interact with the audience.
+This is followed by "Thinking Bout You" as the video screen showed colored silhouettes of opposite- and same-sex couples making out.
+There ensued an optional interchangeable section of the concert, which featured Grande performing anything from the original version of "Honeymoon Avenue" to a cover of Pink + White by Frank Ocean.
+Beginning with the show in Paris after the Manchester Arena bombing, this part was changed to Grande performing "Somewhere Over the Rainbow".
 After the interchangeable section came "Problem" with the stage dimmed to blue lights while the dancers carried big blue neon glow sticks, followed by "Into You", which concluded the main set.
-For the encore, after a two-minute silence, Grande performed "Dangerous Woman", wearing a black latex dress, with red lighting and pyrotechnics on the stage.
-After performing, Grande thanks the audience and exits the stage as the band played an extended outro of the song.
+For the encore, after a two-minute silence, Grande performed "Dangerous Woman" while wearing a black latex dress, with red lighting and pyrotechnics on the stage.
+After performing, Grande thanked the audience and exited the stage as the band played an extended outro of the song.